What are incidental expenses?

 Incidental expenses are accessories to significant expenses like repairing and replacing damaged or stolen goods.
 Moving, storing, and renting goods for temporary replacement can also be accounted for as incidental expenses.

 Management often indulges employees by giving them out-of-the-ordinary perks like food during meetings, newspapers or magazines in the break areas, free snacks, etc.

-When unplanned, these extra expenses that foster employee encouragement can be categorised as incidental expenses.
-Even the costs incurred for minor celebrations like employee birthday cakes, candles etc., are incidental.
+When unplanned, these extra expenses that foster employee encouragement can be categorized as incidental expenses.
+Even the costs incurred for minor celebrations like employee birthday cakes, candles, etc., are incidental.

 These incidental expenses add to the value of the supply.
 Section 15 of the 2017 Central Goods and Services Tax Act states that reimbursable incidental expenses will add to the total monetary value of the supply for service tax purposes.